This Privacy Notice sets out what information we collect, how we collect it and what we do with it.

 Questions, comments and requests regarding this privacy notice are welcomed and should be addressed to the Saddle Skedaddle The Cycle Hub, Quayside Newcastle upon Tyne, Tyne and Wear, NE6 1BU

-Should you be dissatisfied with the way that we are handling your data and you are unsatisfied with our response, you also have the right to lodge a complaint with the Information Commissioner’s Office.
-You can call their helpline on 0303 123 1113 or https://ico.org.uk/concerns/
+Should you be dissatisfied with the way that we are handling your data and you are unsatisfied with our response, you also have the right to lodge a complaint with the UK Information Commissioner’s Office.
+You can call their helpline on +44 (0) 303 123 1113 or https://ico.org.uk/concerns/.
+Alternatively you may chose to speak to your own national data protection regulator if you are outside the UK.

 Changes to this privacy notice